 As per the leading online portals, the dark web or darknet is actually the world of the internet where mysterious activities and operations take place.
 It is more of a cyber-underworld where dark activities and confidential data is sold.
 A normal or average user cannot access the information or data present on the dark web without the Tor browser.
 Here the prime focus is anonymity and keeping identities secret.

-How to Access Dark Web?
+How to Access the Dark Web?

 Although it is legal to access the dark web, there are various cyber felonious activities and websites which are illegal to visit.
-The dark web is only accessible through specific kind software and tools.
+The dark web is only accessible through specific kinds of software and tools.
 All you need to do is, install a dark web browser on your computer system and once installed, it will work like a regular web browser.
 The user can simply type in a URL and the search results will appear.
 But one needs to stay vigilant of what to browse because this web is called “dark” for a reason.

 Nevertheless, searching for any material on the dark web is comparatively more difficult than using normal search engines like Google.
 This is because the dark web doesn’t have the index or raking function to search exactly what the user requires.
 Only search engines like Uncensored Hidden Wiki provide guidance to content search on the dark web.
 But searching anything might prove to be risky because the dark web is full of illegal websites.